yukaary/go-docker-dns/README.md

         - RAM_NODE=true
 ```

 Using this configuration, fig can link a 1 master and 1 slave.
-But multiple slaves are not available because of the failer of name resolving.
+But multiple slaves are not available because of the failure of name resolving.

 ```
 $ fig start rabbit